Azure/static-web-apps-cli/readme.md

 ### Example

-We can simplify these commands by putting the options into a config file.
+We can simplify these commands by putting the options into a config file:

 ```bash
 # static configuration